Dacia Sandero hatchback review

 On the move, the 89bhp Sandero will be plenty good enough for most drivers.
 It has light steering and a nifty gear change, while the car is lighter and stiffer than the outgoing model, with a fairly soft ride that soaks up bumps nicely.
-The new Sandero is also slightly wider than before, which helps to improve handling, although a fair amount of body lean means it's less sporty than a Ford Fiesta, or even a Volkswagen Polo, but it's only really noticeable if you take it by the scruff of its neck along a B road.
+The new Sandero is also slightly wider than before, which helps to improve handling, although a fair amount of body lean in sharper corners means it remains less sporty than a Ford Fiesta or even a Volkswagen Polo.

 Another positive side-effect of the updated Dacia is access to the latest safety equipment, so the Sandero now gets autonomous emergency braking (AEB) for the first time, along with six airbags.
 This should improve its Euro NCAP score when it's tested, although its budget specification means it's still unlikely it will score five stars.